panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 messages; // => ['Hello, Cristina!', 'Hello, Ana!']
 ```

-`persons.map(greet)` takes each item of the `persons` array, an invokes the function `greet()` with each item as an argument: `greet('Cristina')`, `greet('Ana')`.
+`persons.map(greet)` takes each item of the `persons` array, an invokes the function `greet()` using each item as an invocation argument: `greet('Cristina')`, `greet('Ana')`.

-What's interesting is that `persons.map(greet)` method accepts `greet` function as an argument.
+What's interesting is that `persons.map(greet)` method accepts `greet()` function as an argument.
 Doing so makes the `greet()` a *callback function*.

-The `persons.map(callbackFunc)` is a function that accepts another function as an argument, thus is named a *higher-order function*.
+The `persons.map(greet)` is a function that accepts another function as an argument, so it is named a *higher-order function*.

-> A *higher-order function* accepts a *callback function* as an argument and invokes ("calls back") the callback function to perform an operation.
+> The *callback function* is supplied as an argument to a *higher-order function*  that invokes ("calls back") the callback function to perform an operation.

 What's important is that the higher-order function takes the full responsibility of invoking the callback and supplying it with the right arguments.

 In the previous example, the higher-order function `persons.map(greet)` takes the responsibility to invoke the `greet()` callback function with each item of the array as an argument.

 That brings to an easy rule for identifying callbacks.
-If you've defined a  function and you're not invoking it by yourself &mdash; but rather supply it to another function &mdash; then you've created a callback.
+If you've defined a  function and you're not invoking it by yourself &mdash; but rather supply as an argument to another function &mdash; then you've created a callback.

 You can always write  by yourself higher-order functions that use callbacks.
 For example, here's an equivalent version the `array.map()` method: